Research Impact: Ready for REF 2021

 The government has committed to turning the UK into a 'science superpower' and has outlined its strategy to do so in the new UK Research & Development Roadmap.
 This CPD accredited conference programme will explore the new Roadmap - a long-term plan to make Britain a global centre for world-class research and dynamic innovation, supported by initiatives such as the R&D Place Strategy, Global Talent Visa and Office for Talent; as well as existing frameworks like the REF.

 Delegates will take away the following benefits from attending this face-to-face conference:

-The keynote address will explore some of the ideas present throughout the Roadmap, including:
+The conference keynote address will explore some of the ideas present throughout the Roadmap, including:

 For research to have impact, the people who can apply it need to find it and understand it.
 This requires a more systematic, evidence-based approach to communication, particularly to reach and engage audiences beyond academia.
 That said, there has been a gap between what researchers are expected to achieve in terms of broader audiences and impact, and the skills and tools required to achieve that.
 Kudos is working to fill that gap.
 We provide a methodology and toolkit for planning, managing, measuring and reporting on engagement and impact activities, as well as showcases to help publicise research to different target audiences.
 This case study will showcase how Kudos Pro is being used at organisations including the Universities of Manchester, Kent, Melbourne, Liverpool and Newcastle.